-However, let me start by stating the obvious: Success in sales is NOT random!
-Certain fundamentals are essential to success, and the art of selling has been studied extensively.
+Certain fundamentals are essential to success, and the same is true when it comes to sales.
+It’s a field that’s been studied extensively and now is the time to take advantage of that knowledge.
 To take your sales to the next level, you need to use winning strategies that give you the best chance of making your business more successful and more profitable!

 A Successful Sales System

-However, if you’re committed to landing more sales and increasing your bottom line results, develop a system for selling based on proven methodologies.
-Let’s look at seven critical components of an effective sales process.
+If you’re committed to driving more sales and increasing your bottom line results, then it’s time to develop or embrace a system for selling based on proven methodologies.
+To help you as you set out to transform your results for the last part of the year, let’s look at seven critical components of an effective sales process.

-- Build rapport and trust!
-Obviously, you want your potential customers to trust you.
-Therefore, this is a very important step.
-One of the quickest ways to earn trust is to show genuine interest in your prospects and their needs before launching into your product presentation.
+- Build rapport and trust Obviously, you want your prospects to trust you — this is a very important step.
+One of the most effective ways to build trust is to show genuine interest in your prospects and their needs before launching into your product presentation.
 Ask intelligent questions.
 Here’s some of the best sales coaching I ever received when I started selling many years ago:“Enter every sales interaction as though you are independently wealthy and don’t need the sale!”
 Relax and focus on the relationship.
 Make a connection.

-- Discover their purpose!
-Sometimes people are shopping with no intent of buying anything.
+- Discover their purpose Sometimes people are shopping with no intent of buying anything.
 That’s OK!
 Then there are times when people are in a hurry to buy.
 That’s OK too!
-Discover what their purpose is early on in your process, and avoid wasting a lot of time and energy that you could be investing elsewhere.
+Discover what their purpose is early on in your process, and avoid wasting time and energy that you could be investing elsewhere.
 Again, focus on asking great questions.
-I can’t emphasize this enough!
+I can’t emphasize this enough.

-- Ask for the business!
-Don’t leave it to guesswork!
+- Ask for the business Don’t leave this to guesswork.
 Many sales people are hesitant to ask for the business for fear of being turned down.
-Accept that you won’t win them all and move on!
-Better to get to a “no” quickly than to spend tons of time and energy with a prospect who isn’t really planning on buying from you anyway!
+Accept that you won’t win them all and move on.
+Better to get to a “no” quickly than to spend tons of time and energy with a prospect who isn’t really planning on buying from you anyway.
 Have you ever gotten caught in “the chase”?
 Don’t waste valuable time on prospects who aren’t going to buy from you but are too polite to say so.
 Ask for the business, and find out where they stand.
-(Trust me… You will thank me later!)

 Let me say it again: Success in sales (or in anything for that matter) IS NOT random.
 If you want to improve your sales results, be deliberate and design a selling system that will get you the results you want.
 You have too much at stake to leave it to chance.
 Don’t you think?